misol1/cmdgfx/README.md

 - \- i  If set, ignore the file 'servercmd.dat' even if present
 - \- I  If set, support setting title to supply commands to cmdgfx
 - \- J  When an input event happens, flush buffer between script and server
-- \- o  Each frame, write return value (input events) to EL.dat
-- \- O  Same as o, but only write to El.dat if an event happened (usually better)
+- \- O  Write return value (input events) to EL.dat if an event happened
 -   S  Enable server mode